 “… and I still don’t know where I am!”

-Confused at the old man comment, and I had no doubt that this fact was visible to him as it was likely clearly shown to him through my facial expression.
 He sounded genuinely interested in my story.
-But I had expected him to be of the more impatient folk.
+But Li had expected him to be of the more impatient folk.
 Or was it something else?

 ‘Or was he enjoying my displeasure?’

-I stopped momentary and scratched my check, embarrassed about such an oversight.
+he stopped momentary and scratched his check, embarrassed about such an oversight.

 “… I see”

-However,my mouth had move to break this stillness, even without my knowledge…
+However, his mouth moved to break this stillness, even without his knowledge…

 “I only remember me leaving work to go drop off data to one of our partners at an office and then got lead around…”

-At that moment I experienced a crippling headache.
+At that moment he experienced a crippling headache.

-But my memory which were vaugue before seemed to have cleared up significantly.
+But his memory which was clouded seemed to have cleared up a bit.

-Back then what I saw was a metal slab and a big white dog…
+He remembered a metal slab with etched marking and a big white dog…

 No, it was more like a wolf.